 RMAI keeps us informed, advocates for us, and looks out for our interests.
 Members reach out to other members and are genuinely interested in each other’s progress and well-being.
 Members who participate in committees get together for Zoom meetings on a regular basis.
 All members can network with each other online and at various in-person events throughout the year.
 Through the Member Directory search, members can find other members by name, location and business type to form and build connections.
 We get a ton of value out of our membership by really communicating with the industry.

-Email news and press releases to our Communications and Administrative Coordinator at email@example.com.
+Whether an award, acquisition, new hire, executive change, community involvement, or general announcement, we want to share news from RMAI members!
+Email news and press releases to our Communications & Administrative Coordinator at email@example.com.

 Why join?
 Here’s what current members have to say: